SkynetLabs/skynet-docs/source/v3-beta/includes/_updating.md

 We appreciate that updating your code to accommodate breaking changes is an inconvenience, so we put together this guide which we hope will be helpful.

+## Installation

+This beta version is released on the `beta` stream.
+It can be installed with `npm install skynet-js@beta`.

 ## Breaking Changes